Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 Loved it here.
 It was chucking it down with rain when I arrived so it was great to have everything I needed within a short walking distance.
 The Playce is like a fancy university halls, with bedrooms with bathrooms, a cafe, lots of activities (if you speak Korean) and a cafe and shop downstairs.

 There’s also a bar with a restaurant, where I enjoyed a huge portion of chicken and chips – the Korean speciality.
+I could also see the ocean view and Seongsan Ilchulbong from my bed!

 Check the latest prices for Playce Camp Jeju on Booking.com